 the 1992 ISDA Multicurrency-Cross Border Master Agreement (the "1992 Master Agreement");

-the 1987 Interest Rate Swap Agreement and the 1987 Interest Rate and Currency Exchange Agreement (the "1987 Master Agreements");

 the 2016 Phase One Credit Support Annex for Initial Margin (IM) governed by New York law (the "IM NY Annex");

 the 2016 Phase One IM Credit Support Deed, governed by English law (the "IM Deed", and together with the IM NY Annex, the "IM Security Documents");

-the ISDA Euroclear Security Agreement (the "Euroclear Security Agreement");
+the 2018 ISDA Euroclear Security Agreement subject to Belgian Law (the "2018 Euroclear Security Agreement");

+the 2018 ISDA Euroclear Collateral Transfer Agreement Subject to New York Law (Multi-Regime Scope) (the "2018 Euroclear NY CTA");

+the 2018 ISDA Euroclear Collateral Transfer Agreement Subject to English Law (Multi-Regime Scope) (the "2018 Euroclear English CTA");

+the 2017 ISDA Euroclear Collateral Transfer Agreement Subject to English Law (Multi-Regime) (the "2017 Euroclear English CTA");

-the ISDA Euroclear Collateral Transfer Agreement (NY Law) (the "Euroclear NY CTA");
+the 2017 ISDA Euroclear Collateral Transfer Agreement Subject to New York Law (Multi-Regime) (the "2017 Euroclear NY CTA");

-the ISDA Euroclear Collateral Transfer Agreement (Multi-Regime) (the "Euroclear Multi-Regime CTA"; and together with the Euroclear Security Agreement and the Euroclear NY CTA, the "Euroclear Documents");
+the 2016 ISDA Euroclear Security Agreeement subject to Belgian Law (the "2016 Euroclear Security Agreement"; and together with the 2018 Euroclear Security Agreement, the "Euroclear Security Agreements");

+the 2016 ISDA Euroclear Collateral Transfer Agreement Subject to New York Law (Multi-Regime Scope) (the "2016 Euroclear NY CTA");

+the 2016 ISDA Euroclear Collateral Transfer Agreement Subject to English Law (Multi-Regime Scope) (the "2016 Euroclear English CTA";

-the ISDA Clearstream 2016 Security Agreement (the "Clearstream Security Agreement");
+the ISDA Clearstream 2016 Security Agreement subject to Luxembourg Law (Pledge account in the name of the Security-provider) (the "Clearstream 2016 Security Agreement");

+the ISDA Clearstream 2017 Security Agreement subject Luxembourg law (Pledge account in the name of the Security-taker) (the "Clearstream 2017 Security Agreement", and together with the Clearstream 2016 Security Agreement, the "Clearstream Security Agreement")

-the ISDA Clearstream 2016 Collateral Transfer Agreement (NY Law) (the "Clearstream NY CTA"); and
+the ISDA Clearstream 2016 Collateral Transfer Agreement Subject to New York Law (the "Clearstream NY CTA"); and

-the ISDA Clearstream 2016 Collateral Transfer Agreement (Multi-Regime) (the "Clearstream Multi-Regime CTA"; and together with the Clearstream Security Agreement and the Clearstream NY CTA, the "Clearstream Documents").
+the ISDA Clearstream 2016 Collateral Transfer Agreement Subject to English Law (Multi-Regime Scope) (the "Clearstream English CTA";

-The 1987 Master Agreements, the 1992 Master Agreement and the 2002 Master Agreement are collectively referred to as the "Master Agreements".
+The the 1992 Master Agreement and the 2002 Master Agreement are collectively referred to as the "Master Agreements".

-The documents listed in items (a)(i) to (a)(xi) above are collectively referred to as the "Documents".
+The documents listed in items (a)(i) to (a)(xvi) above are collectively referred to as the "Documents".

-Capitalised terms used herein that are not defined herein shall have the meaning ascribed to such terms in the Master Agreements or the relevant IM Security Document, as applicable.
+Capitalised terms used herein that are not defined herein shall have the meaning ascribed to such terms in the Master Agreements the relevant IM Security Document, or Clearstream Documents or Euroclear Documents, as applicable.

 In this opinion:

+"Clearstream Documents" means the Clearstream Security Agreements, the Clearstream NY CTA and the Clearstream English CTA;

+"Euroclear Documents" means the Euroclear Security Agreements, the Euroclear NY CTAs and the Euroclear English CTAs;

+"Euroclear English CTAs" means the 2018 Euroclear English CTA, 2017 Euroclear English CTA and 2016 Euroclear English CTA;

+"Euroclear NY CTAs" means 2018 Euroclear NY CTA, the 2017 Euroclear NY CTA and 2016 Euroclear NY CTA;

-"Collateral Provider" means the Pledgor (under the IM NY Annex) or the Chargor (under the IM Deed) as the context requires, and "Collateral Taker" means the Secured Party.
+"Collateral Provider" means the Pledgor (under the IM NY Annex) or the Chargor (under the IM Deed) or the Security-provider under the Euroclear Documents and the Clearstream Documents, as the context requires, and "Collateral Taker" means the Secured Party (under the IM Security Documents) or the Security-taker (under the Euroclear Documents and the Clearstream Documents).

 The term "Collateral", when used in this opinion, is meant to refer, in the case of each IM Security Document, to any assets in which a security interest is created by the Collateral Provider in favour of the Collateral Taker as credit support for the obligations of the Collateral Provider under the relevant Master Agreement.